DBE-KT22: A Knowledge Tracing Dataset Based on Online Student Evaluation: Experiments

 To answer \textbf{Q1}, Figure~\ref{fig:eda_q1} shows a grouped bar chart for answer status per each ground truth (i.e., provided by the course instructors) question difficulty level.
-It can be noticed that the distribution between true and false statuses is moving from being imbalanced towards the true status in the easy and medium difficulty levels to a balanced one in the hard level reflecting the increase of knowledge uncertainty with the increase of question difficulty.
-To answer \textbf{Q2}, we show the distribution of answer status over student's confidence feedback in Figure~\ref{fig:eda_q2}, which is showing a linear increasing pattern in the true answer probability w.r.t the increase in the confidence level.
-Answering \textbf{Q3}, we investigate the distribution of student's difficulty feedback over the levels of ground truth question difficulty.
-As per Figure~\ref{fig:eda_q3}, one can notice a linear decrease pattern in the number of students reporting an easy question difficulty (blue bars) with the increase of question ground truth difficulty level.
-Which is supporting the quality of the ground truth labeling done by course instructors.
+It can be noticed that the distribution between true and false statuses is moving from being imbalanced towards the true status in the easy and medium difficulty levels to a balanced one in the hard level, reflecting the increase of knowledge uncertainty with the increase of question difficulty.
+To answer \textbf{Q2}, we show the distribution of answer status over student's confidence feedback in Figure~\ref{fig:eda_q2}, which shows an increasing linear pattern in the true answer probability w.r.t the increase in the confidence level.
+Answering \textbf{Q3}, we investigate the distribution of student's difficulty feedback over the ground truth question difficulty levels.
+As per Figure~\ref{fig:eda_q3}, one can notice a linear decrease pattern in the number of students reporting an easy question difficulty (blue bars) with the increase of question ground truth difficulty level, which supports the quality of the ground truth labeling done by course instructors.
 Similarly, to answer \textbf{Q4}, we inspect the distribution of a student's answer confidence feedback over the ground truth question difficulty.
-As per Figure~\ref{fig:eda_q4}, we observe that the percentage of high confidence feedback (green bars) is linearly decreased with the increase of ground truth question difficulty.
+As per Figure~\ref{fig:eda_q4}, we observe that the percentage of high confidence feedback (green bars) linearly decreases with the increase of ground truth question difficulty.
 For answering \textbf{Q5}, we show in Figure~\ref{fig:eda_q5} the distribution of answering time (i.e., time in seconds taken till submitting the answer) over answer status and ground truth question difficulty levels.
-We observe that for the easy and medium difficulty levels the differences between the second quartiles (median) and third quartiles of answering time is significant with more time taken for false (i.e., wrong) answer status, while these differences is less significant in the hard question difficulty level for the increased uncertainty.
+We observe that for the easy and medium difficulty levels, the differences between the second quartiles (median) and third quartiles of answering time are significant, with more time taken for false (i.e., wrong) answer status, while these differences are less significant in the hard question difficulty level for the increased uncertainty.
 Finally, to answer \textbf{Q6}, we show the answer status distribution over hint usage binary indicator in Figure~\ref{fig:eda_q6}.
-We calculated the percentage of wrong answers (i.e., false status) for each bar.
-We observe that using the hint is an effective indicator of a gap in a student's knowledge and would probably imply a wrong answer status as the percentage of wrong answers is higher when using the hint in comparison to not using it.
+We calculated each bar's percentage of wrong answers (i.e., false status).
+We observe that using the hint is an effective indicator of a gap in a student's knowledge and would probably imply a wrong answer status, as the percentage of wrong answers is higher when using the hint compared to not using it.